House of Love (Amy Grant song): Critical reception

 Larry Flick from Billboard magazine wrote, "Title cut from Grant's sweet, new album delights with friendly and inspirational lyrics and a delicious retro-soul musical demeanor.
 Gill adds an unobtrusive and meticulous tenor harmony, as well as a nimble funk guitar solo.
 Single has a bit more spice than the previous top 20 hit, 'Lucky One', and should bring even more programmers and consumers to the table."

 Chart performance

 "House of Love" did not appear on the Christian radio charts, but it was successful on the US Billboard Adult Contemporary chart, peaking at number five.
-It also entered the top 40 of the Billboard Hot 100, where it reached number 37, and became a minor hit in the United Kingdom, peaking at number 46 in that country.
-In Canada, the song became a top-10 hit, peaking at number nine on the RPM 100 Hit Tracks chart.
+It also entered the top 40 of the Billboard Hot 100, where it reached number 37 and became a minor hit in the United Kingdom, peaking at number 46 on the UK singles chart.
+In Canada, the song became a top 10 hit, peaking at number nine on the RPM 100 Hit Tracks chart.

-Notwithstanding its chart success, the remaining legacy of "House of Love" is that the recording sessions for the song are where Grant and Gill first spent meaningful time together, and they soon became fast friends.
+Notwithstanding its chart success, the remaining legacy of "House of Love" is that the recording sessions for the song are where Grant and Gill first spent meaningful time together and they soon became fast friends.
 Throughout the 1990s they remained so.
-Later, Grant divorced from her husband Gary Chapman in 1999; Gill had divorced in 1998.
-Grant and Gill married a year later, and thus established the legacy of "House of Love" as the point where Amy Grant and Vince Gill first began their friendly relationship.
+Gill divorced his wife Janis Oliver in 1998, Grant divorced from her husband Gary Chapman in 1999 and Grant and Gill married a year later.